Longboat settles forfeiture case | Longboat Key | Your Observer

 Longboat Key could recieve $30,000 as part of a settlement agreement with Wayne Natt, a Longboat resident who allegedly filmed people in his home without their permission.

-The town of Longboat Key has settled its property forfeiture case against an accused video voyeur, accepting $30,000 in lieu of the actual condominium police said was connected to his criminal case.
+The town of Longboat Key last week settled its property-forfeiture case against an accused video voyeur, accepting a $30,000 payment in lieu of the actual condominium unit police said was instrumental in his criminal case.

-Wayne Natt, who has pleaded guilty to 15 counts of video voyeurism, agreed to pay the town “in order to avoid further legal costs and expenses and the uncertainty of the outcome of the Forfeiture Proceeding and any potential related civil litigation,” according to a draft order sent to the 12th Judicial Circuit Court on June 20.
+Wayne Natt, who also last week pleaded no contest to 15 counts of video voyeurism, agreed to pay the town “in order to avoid further legal costs and expenses and the uncertainty of the outcome of the Forfeiture Proceeding and any potential related civil litigation,” according to a draft order sent to the 12th Judicial Circuit Court on June 20.

-The condo at 623 Cedars Court is valued at $170,850, according to the Manatee County Appraiser’s office.
+The condo at 623 Cedars Court was most recently valued at $170,850, according to the Manatee County Appraiser’s office.

 Each of the parties agreed to pay their own legal fees in the case that was dismissed with prejudice, meaning that this is the final judgment of the court and the lawsuit cannot be reopened.